palankihiran/CourseProject/README.md

 ## Project Overview

-In this project, we have developed a sentiment analysis model for restaurant reviews using machine learning.
-We utilized restaurant reviews from both TripAdvisor and Google to build the model.
+In this project, I have developed a sentiment analysis model for restaurant reviews using machine learning.
+I utilized restaurant reviews from both TripAdvisor and Google to build the model.
 The purpose of this project is to categorize restaurant reviews into three sentiment categories: Negative, Neutral, and Positive.
 While restaurant ratings provide a high-level summary, sentiment analysis allows us to gain deeper insights into customer feedback by understanding the sentiment behind the ratings.

 ## Libraries Used